Arts Legend Awards

 Former Principal Dancer, Ballet West

 Bruce Caldwell is one of our very own local legends, having been with Ballet West from the very start.
-As a young teenager, Bruce was cast as the nephew in Willam Christensen’s The Nutcracker and has been with Ballet West ever since.
-Fifty years, an entire lifetime, Bruce has devoted himself to Ballet West, to his art, and to our community.
+At the age of 10, Bruce was cast as the nephew in Willam F. Christensen’s The Nutcracker and he has been with Ballet West ever since.
+In 1971, Bruce became a Principal Dancer, and in 1991, he moved to the Artistic Staff as Rehearsal Director.
+Bruce also serves as Ballet West Archivist.
+More than fifty years, an entire lifetime, Bruce has devoted himself to Ballet West, to his art, and to our community.
+Bruce was awarded the Governor’s Excellence in the Arts Award and the Chamber of Commerce Artist of the Year Award.

 Pam March